wilsonmar/wilsonmar.github.io/_posts/2018-08-03-salesforce-jobs.md

 https://medium.com/trailhead/huge-demand-for-salesforce-talent-3bb30c597b39

+The advantage of a career working with Salesforce is that one can be productive without being an expert programmer.
+This and being in SasS (without server admin troubles), a small team can support a (smaller) company without a lot of buraucracy, unlike being on massive SAP projects.

 ## Jobs inside Salesforce

    * <a target="_blank" href="http://careers.force.com/jobs/">http://careers.force.com/jobs</a> lists jobs inside Salesforce.
 Applicants use workday.com.

-   * <a target="_blank" href="https://www.glassdoor.com/Reviews/Salesforce-Reviews-E11159.htm">Employee reviews on Glassdoor</a> mention concern with work-life balance.
+   * <a target="_blank" href="https://www.glassdoor.com/Reviews/Salesforce-Reviews-E11159.htm">Salesforce employee reviews on Glassdoor</a> mention concern with work-life balance.

+   * Salesforce is rated highly among "Best Places to Work".

 ## Job listings